uniclogs/uniclogs-docs/docs/glossary.rst

         The process of automatically correcting for frequency shifting that naturally occurs when observing a moving transmission source. *(i.e. a satellite in orbit)*.

     EDL
-        **Engineering Data Link**.
-A data link that is sent by OreSat and exclusively received by UniClOGS.
-It can contain critical engineering data, software updates for OreSat's subsystems, or files from OreSat's subsystems.
+        **Engineering Data Link.** A bi-directional data link between the UniClOGS ground station and the OreSat spacecraft.
+Specifically it's UpLink is sent by UniClOGS on L band and received by OreSat, and it's DownLink is sent by OreSat on UHF and received by UniClOGS.
+It can contain critical engineering data, software updates for OreSat’s subsystems, or files from OreSat’s subsystems.

+    L band
+        Microwave band above UHF.
+The range of radio frequencies from 1GHz to 2 GHz.

     OreSat
         The Portland State Aerospace Society's open-source and open-hardware CubeSat project.
 See the `OreSat website <https://www.oresat.org>`_ for more information.